Great Sioux War of 1876: Battle of the Little Bighorn

 Custer and the last of his men were killed and buried here.
 The Indian village was on the other side of the line of trees marking the Little Bighorn River.
 To visit the old battlefield today it is necessary to enter the Crow Indian Reservation – it was exactly the same in 1876.

 Lt.
 Col. George Armstrong Custer and the Seventh Cavalry were ordered out from the main Dakota Column to scout the Rosebud and Big Horn river valleys.
 On June 25, 1876, they encountered a large village on the west bank of the Little Bighorn.
 The US troops were seriously beaten in the Battle of the Little Bighorn and nearly 270 men were killed, including Custer.
 Custer split his forces just prior to the battle and his immediate command of five cavalry companies was annihilated without any survivors.
 Two days later, a combined force consisting of Colonel Gibbon's column, along with Terry's headquarters staff and the Dakota Column infantry, reached the area and rescued the US survivors of the Reno-Benteen fight.
 Gibbon then headed his forces to the east, chasing trails but unable to engage the Sioux and Cheyenne warriors in battle.

 Battle of Slim Buttes

 Reinforced with the Fifth Cavalry, General Crook took to the field.
 Hooking up briefly with General Terry, he soon moved out on his own but did not find a large village.
 Running short on supplies, his column turned south and made what became called the Horsemeat March toward mining settlements to find food.
-On September 9, 1876, an advance company from his column en route to Deadwood to procure supplies stumbled across a small village at Slim Buttes, which they attacked and looted.
+On September 9, 1876, an advance company from his column under Captain Anson Mills and First Lieutenant John Wilson Bubb was en route to Deadwood to procure supplies when it stumbled across a small village at Slim Buttes, which they attacked.
 Crazy Horse learned of the assault on the village and the next day led a counter-attack, which was repulsed.
 After reaching Camp Robinson, Crook's forces disbanded.